-Recommended Preparation: ENGL-101 or ENGL-101H Examines the basic physical elements of Earth and the processes that affect climate, water, soils, vegetation, landforms, how humans and the environment interrelate, the fundamentals of Earth/Sun relationships, and cartography.
+Recommended Preparation: ENGL-101 or ENGL-101H Analyzes the elements and interconnections among earth's physical features of lithosphere, atmosphere, hydrosphere, biosphere, annual seasons, and its humans.
+Examines geospatial concepts including location, distance, time zones, and cartography.
+Field trips may be required.
 Honors work challenges students to be more analytical and creative through expanded assignments that include additional critical thinking, research, and presentation techniques.